 These heaters can be a good option if you are in a location that has a gas connection.
 They are relatively efficient and have long been seen as good value for money.
 Despite this tradition, rising gas prices and changing technologies have led the above-mentioned study to indicate that reverse cycle air conditioners are now cheaper to run.

-Users also have to be careful because gas heaters produce carbon monoxide, which can be deadly, and water, which can cause mould in your home.
+Users also have to be careful because a gas heat pump can produce carbon monoxide, which can be deadly, and water, which can cause mould in your home.
 Flued heaters tend to take care of this issue, because they have a pipe that transports the waste outside.
 Unflued heaters leave their fumes inside the room, so ventilation is important for keeping safe.

 Gas heaters tend to have lower upfront costs than reverse cycle air conditioners, however they can’t be controlled as precisely.
 While air conditioners may be more efficient heaters, it is hard to compare the environmental impact, because it depends on the local power source.